Softmotions/ncms/ncms-extensions/ncms-js-converter/README.md

 </html>
 ```

-will produce the markup like this:
+will produce a markup like this:
 ```html
 <html>
  <body>